 Radlink is an industry leader in the provision of analogue and advanced digital radio communications networks to multiple industrial sectors, including mining, oil and gas, rail, shipping and utilities.
 The company has offices in Perth, Western Australia and Brisbane, Queensland.

 By taking advantage of the time division multiple access slots in a 25Khz band, data can be packaged and sent concurrently with voice transmissions in rapid time.
 The data packets are ideal for telemetry monitoring and control of equipment in the field, allowing all mine assets to be monitored remotely.

-The Sepura radio can be used the same way as a smartphone and apps have been created to help users gain the most functionality from the system.
-For example, imagine using the capabilities of the built-in GPS on the Sepura handheld radio to recognise when a worker walks or drives into an excluded area defined by a Geofence.
-A message and alert tone can be automatically sent to warn that worker and check whether or not they can leave the area immediately.
+The Sepura radio can be used the same way as a smartphone and apps have been created to help the user electronically, for example, imagine using the capabilities of the built-in GPS on the Sepura handheld radio to recognise when a worker walks or drives into an excluded area defined by a Geofence.
+A message and alert tone can be automatically sent to warn that worker and ask whether or not it is possible to immediately leave the area.

 Beyond Voice Radio has apps to turn old-fashioned paperwork into electronic forms and databases, such as vehicle pre-start checklists or Take 5 forms.
 By replacing physical paper forms, huge amounts of time and money can be saved on every operation.